-- They have tested positive for or are showing COVID-19 symptoms, until they meet the criteria for return. - They have recently had close contact with a person with COVID-19, until they meet the criteria for return.
+- They have tested positive for or are showing COVID-19 symptoms, until they meet the criteria for return. - They have recently had close contact with a person who is suspected or or confirmed with COVID-19, until they meet the criteria for return.